raxod502/intuitive-explanations/src/puzzles/metamantle.md

 leaving you alone in the shaded back room of the Cult of Literary Numerology.

-Examining the device, you see that it is a dull grey tablet bearing a twenty-six lettered keys in antique block lettering, a small lever on the side, and a segmented glass panel where, perhaps, text could be shown...?
+Examining the device, you see that it is a dull grey tablet bearing twenty-six lettered keys in antique block lettering, a small lever on the side, and a segmented glass panel where, perhaps, text could be shown...?